DSLs-for-HPC/DSLs-for-HPC.github.io/index.md

 By the end of this course, students will be able to:
 - Measure and analyze the performance of compilers and HPC programs.
 - Design and implement languages to capture concepts in data/scientific domains.
-- Embed/integrate DSLs in existing programming languages and frameworks.
+- Embed/integrate DSLs within existing programming languages and frameworks.
 - Adapt languages to model and target HPC architectures.
 - Apply optimization techniques to improve the performance of generated programs.
 - Communicate technical concepts to build your career in academic contexts.